Skip to main content

 We care about our community, and want to keep everyone healthy and safe to the best of our ability.
 The HMI alumni community is diverse and has a variety of access needs, and as such we do our best to make accommodations to ensure that everyone can participate.

 If you are attending an HMI event, we ask that you stay home if you are exhibiting contagious symptoms or feel unwell.
 If you have accessibility needs that put you at higher risk to infectious diseases, please let us know so that we can provide accommodations.
-We also strongly encourage event attendees to be up to date on all COVID-19 vaccinations and boosters as recommended by the CDC.

 Will I be able to enjoy the trip if I have food allergies?